Mohammed532/Mohammed532.github.io/README.md

-# Mohammed Akinbayo's Portfolio Website (2024)
+# Mohammed Akinbayo's Portfolio Website

- This is an updated version of my portfolio site, created using Next.js (Will implement Strapi backend for CMS content in the very near future.)
+ This is an updated version of my portfolio site, created using Next.js and Firebase